-- To add a policy, click Add, and then see Creating a policy, page 68, for more information. - To edit a policy, click the policy name in the list, and then see Editing a policy, page 68, for more information. - To see which clients are filtered by the policy, click a number in the Users, Networks, or Computers column.
+- To add a policy, click Add, and then see Creating a policy, page 74, for more information. - To edit a policy, click the policy name in the list, and then see Editing a policy, page 74, for more information. - To delete a policy, mark the check box next to the policy name, and then click Delete. - To see which clients are filtered by the policy, click a number in the Users, Networks, or Computers column.
 The client information appears in a pop-up dialog box.